Quickstart: Use Azure Redis in Python

-In this quickstart, you incorporate Azure Cache for Redis into a Python script for access to a secure, dedicated cache that is accessible from any application in Azure.
+In this Quickstart, you incorporate Azure Cache for Redis into a Python script to have access to a secure, dedicated cache that is accessible from any application within Azure.

-If you want to skip straight to the code, see the Python quickstart sample on GitHub.
+If you want to skip straight to the code, see the Python quickstart on GitHub.

 Prerequisites